blockchain-unica/rosetta-smart-contracts/Solana_Execution_traces_tool/Readme.md

 $ solana config set --url https://api.testnet.solana.com
 ```

 For subsequent operatios as deployment and other transactions you will need to have a certain amount of SOL.
-You can request a free SOL airdrop to your new wallet.
+You can request a free SOL airdrop to your new wallet by running:
 ```sh
 $ solana airdrop 5
 ```

-Then you can see if the airdrop operation was successful by checking your balance
+Then you can see if the airdrop operation was successful by checking your balance:
-by running:
 ```sh
 $ solana balance
 ```

-The address can be obtained with:
+Your address can be obtained with:
 ```sh
 $ solana address
 ```